OPPA Competition Tips

 - Presentation is one of the 12 Elements of a Merit Image.
 Present your final images just as you would when printing them.
-One important note about presentation: Vertical images that are submitted in the Quarterly Competitions will be viewed with the monitor in the VERTICAL orientation, which is contrary to the PPA District and IPC rules.
-We provide this service because there is not an option to enter images in printed format at the quarterly competition.
-At the Annual Open Image Competition, the monitor will remain in the HORIZONTAL orientation for the entire competition.
+A note for vertical images: the monitor is in a horizontal (landscape) orientation, consistent with PPA's District and IPC standards.
 If you have a vertical image for that competition, you may want to consider entering it as a physical print.
 If you do enter it as a digital entry, be sure to canvas it as a horizontal image to create the best presentation.

 - Digital Album Entry: